Data Analyst’s Guide to Doing an MBA

 Choosing the Right MBA Program as a Data Analyst

 Not all MBA programs are equally well positioned for data professionals.
-The criteria below matter for all applicants, but some carry specific weight for data analysts.
+These criteria carry specific weight when you come from an analytical background.

 Analytics specialisation depth